 PCR test results in relation to disease, latency, vaccination and therapy:

-The PCR test is a sensitive test for detecting the presence of the upper respiratory pathogens Chlamydia felis, Feline Herpesvirus and Feline Calicivirus.
+The PCR test is a sensitive test for detecting the presence of the upper respiratory pathogens Chlamydophila felis, Feline Herpesvirus and Feline Calicivirus.
 The test is most reliable in cases with clinical disease.
 Negative test results are expected in patients with latent herpes infections as the virus is found in the trigeminal ganglion during this period.
 A negative test does not therefore exclude FeHV-1 infection.
-Patients receiving antibiotic treatment for chlamydia can be expected to have negative test results after 2-3 days of treatment.
+Patients receiving antibiotic treatment for Chlamydophila can be expected to have negative test results after 2-3 days of treatment.
 Recent vaccination should have no effect on the results of the PCR test.

 Polymerase chain reaction (PCR) detects the presence of infectious agents by identifying the genomic material of the agent being investigated.
 Unlike serology, which indicates whether an animal has been infected either recently or in the past, PCR determines if the agent is still present thereby informing the clinician that an active infection is in progress.
 It is often more sensitive and specific than other available tests including culture (in particular for viruses) and is often more rapid than culture.